World’s largest plane ‘Mriya’ destroyed in Russian attack on Ukraine airfield

 Antonov Company, the manufacturer of the plane said it would not be able to provide a report on the “technical condition” of the plane unless it is inspected by experts.

-Meanwhile, Ukroboronprom, a state-owned defence company which manages Antonov said in a statement on Sunday that the plane would be rebuilt at Russia’s expense.
-The company put the cost of rebuilding the plane at $3 billion (over Rs 22,650 crore).
+Meanwhile, Ukroboronprom, a state-owned defence company which manages Antonov, said in a statement on Sunday that the cost of rebuilding the plane would be $3 billion (over Rs 22,650 crore).

+“Our task is to ensure that these costs are covered by the Russian Federation, which has caused intentional damage to Ukraine’s aviation and the air cargo sector,” Ukroboronprom said.

 Ukroboronprom added that Mriya had been on ground at the Gostomel airfield near Kyiv on February 24 for regular maintenance work.
 Several social media users have posted satellite images of the hangar of the airfield located on outskirts of Kyiv, being destroyed in the Russian attack.